paklids/centos7-usb-kickstart/README.md

 3. Use Rufus to build bootable USB (using a USB thumb drive of at least 2GB).
 Use Isohybrid mode.

 4. Open the drive and transfer filed into the isolinux directory
- * isolinux.cfg
+ * `isolinux.cfg`
- * ks.cfg
+ * `ks.cfg`

  (customize these files as you wish but be aware that windows can mess with CR/LF)

 ## How to customize this

-Boot menu is found within isolinux.cfg.
+Boot menu is found within `isolinux.cfg` .
 Use this to cutomize boot menu or special kernel options

-Actual install of Centos7 is found within ks.cfg (kickstart file).
+Actual install of Centos7 is found within `ks.cf`g (kickstart file).
 Customize what gets installed.